Lavanya-Parashar/Celebal_Excellence_Internship/README.md

 - Week 1: Pandas Data Exploration and Cleaning
 - Week 2: Analyze sales data using SQL with filtering, aggregation, joins, and business queries.
 - Week 3: Advanced SQL Analysis
 - Week 4: Azure Fundamentals & Data Pipeline
+- Week 5: Apache Spark Data Cleaning and Transformation
 - More weekly assignments will be added progressively.

 ## Tools & Technologies Used